3ngthrust/Fast-Switching-Webradio/README.md

 ## Troubleshooting:
 * Problem: The Raspberry Pi restarts when the script is starting the mpd-servers.
-Possible Solution: With all ten mpd-Servers running, the raspberry pi is driven close to 100% CPU load.
+Possible Solution: With all ten mpd-servers running, the Raspberry Pi is running at high CPU load.
 Make sure your power supply is capable of delivering the necessary current.